BioinfoIPBLN/reanalyzerGSE/README.md

 Please refer to the help page or open an issue for any further clarification.

 ## Comments
-Please cite this reference when using reanalyzerGSE for your publications: (PENDING IMMINENT RELEASE IN BIORXIV)
+Please cite this reference when using reanalyzerGSE for your publications:

 > Ruiz, J. L., Terrón-Camero, L. C., Castillo-González, J., Fernández-Rengel, I., Delgado, M., Gonzalez-Rey, E., & Andrés-León, E. (2023). reanalyzerGSE: tackling the everlasting lack of reproducibility and reanalyses in transcriptomics. bioRxiv, 2023-07.